EGrebowski/bias-balanced-news-api-fullstack-capstone-react/README.md

 You can access a working prototype of the Node app at [https://bias-balanced-news.herokuapp.com/](https://bias-balanced-news.herokuapp.com/) and the React app here https://egrebowski.github.io/bias-balanced-news-api-fullstack-capstone-react/build

 ## Technical
-This app is built using HTML, CSS, JavaScript, jQuery, and Node.js.
+This app is built using HTML, CSS, JavaScript, jQuery, Node.js, and React.

 Usernames and encrypted passwords (encrypted using salted hashing with [bcrypt.js](https://www.npmjs.com/package/bcryptjs)) are stored and accessed from an [mLab](https://mlab.com) database.